 On December 15, 2016, the Supreme Court of Ohio handed down a merit decision in State v.
-Jackson, Slip Opinion No. 2016-Ohio-8127.
+Jackson, 2016-Ohio-8127.
 In a unanimous opinion written by Chief Justice O’Connor, in which Justice French concurred in judgment only, the court held that a hearing following a community-control revocation is a sentencing hearing, and an offender must be given the chance to speak before imposing a sentence at such hearing.
 The case was argued May 31, 2016.

 On September 7, 2012, Dominic Jackson pled guilty to receiving stolen property, namely a firearm, which was a fourth degree felony.
 He was sentenced to two years of community control.
 The conditions of Jackson’s community control were to take the GED test and obtain GED certification, pay court costs and probation fees, and forfeit the firearm.
 The trial court explicitly informed Jackson that failure to comply with these terms would result in the court’s imposition of an 18-month prison term.